salendron/Simple-Rss2-Android/README.md

 A really simple RSS 2.0 Parser Library for Android.
 For easier use it also includes an asynchronous call to get feeds in the background and nofies the UI thread using a callback object.

+You can either just download the *.jar file and incluide it in your project or clone the whole repository which contains the whole project as an Android App Project with Demo-Activity.

 Example:
 `````java
 SimpleRss2Parser parser = new SimpleRss2Parser("http://pingeb.org/feed",